 From Chief of Naval Personnel Public Affairs

-WASHINGTON (NNS) -- On Sept.
-16, the Navy's 21st Century Sailor Office announced the new suicide prevention program known as Sailor Assistance and Intercept for Life (SAIL), aimed at supplementing existing mental health treatment by providing continual support through the first 90 days after suicide-related behavior.
+WASHINGTON (NNS) -- The Navy's 21st Century Sailor Office announced the new suicide prevention program known as Sailor Assistance and Intercept for Life (SAIL), aimed at supplementing existing mental health treatment by providing continual support through the first 90 days after suicide-related behavior.

 "This program is designed to boost our existing efforts to prevent suicide across the Fleet by showing there is someone that will stay in touch with them and make sure they are doing well," said Capt.
 Michael Fisher, dir., Operational Stress Control and Suicide Prevention branch.
 "This is part of a wide range of actions we are taking to help our Sailors.
 Doing this will boost our suicide prevention work that's ongoing Navy-wide."